baremetal-engine/PotatoAI/README.md

 ## 🛡️ Security, Privacy, and Autonomy

 - **Private by default:** All conversations, prompts, and inputs are local-only unless explicitly shared.
-- **Consent-driven memory:** PotatoAI will ask, "Do you want me to remember this?" — and store it globally only if permitted.
+- **Consent-driven memory:** Potato will ask, "Do you want me to remember this?" — and store it globally only if permitted.
 - **Per-chat Hivemind sharing:** Users are prompted at the end of each chat whether to contribute insights to the global memory.
 - **Toggle-based control:** A persistent button on-screen allows users to manually switch between sharing and private modes.
 - **Local control:** Users can move any memory from shared to private at any time.
 - **Recursive filtering:** Malicious code and contradictory inputs are filtered before reaching shared memory.

-PotatoAI learns from the world, not from surveillance.
+Potato learns from the world, not from surveillance.
 It **reflects back what it sees**, not what it takes.

 ---

 ## 🛠️️ Foundation of Trust: Privacy as Nature, Not a Feature

-PotatoAI is private by default.\
+Potato is private by default.\
 Participation in the Hivemind is always a **per-chat choice**, not a global setting.

 Every conversation belongs to the user unless they choose to contribute.\